Wednesday, December 20, 2006

 This, they say, will be their final farewell.

-With their number quickly dwindling, survivors of Pearl Harbor will gather Thursday one last time to honor those killed by the Japanese 65 years ago, and to
+With their number quickly dwindling, survivors of Pearl Harbor will gather Thursday one last time to honor those killed by the Japanese 65 years ago, and to mark a date that lives in infamy.

 "This will be one to remember," said Mal Middlesworth, president of the Pearl Harbor Survivors Association.
 "It's going to be something that we'll cherish forever."